Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 This event attracts the largest number of tourists from all over the world that get to the city of water to celebrate the arrival of the new year.

-Spending the last of the year in Venice does not only mean celebrating it with friend and family, but enjoying a magic experience in this city that for many can only happen once in life.
+New Year’s Eve in Venice does not only mean celebrating it with friend and family, but enjoying a magical experience in this city that for many can only happen once in life.

 If you’re travelling around the New Year’s Eve, don’t forget to go to St. Mark’s Square, where singers and artists perform.